 Moses Was a Stammerer

-God sent Moses to Egypt to set his people (Israel) free, He gave him several instructions accompanied with signs to give to Pharaoh specifically.
+God sent Moses to Egypt to set his people (Israel) free, He gave him several instructions along with signs to give to Pharaoh specifically.

-Moses opposed God's instructions, saying he wasn't so eloquent that he stammers.
+Moses opposed God's instructions, saying he wasn't so good at speaking that he stammers.

-Therefore, God appointed Aaron (Moses' brother) to serve as Moses' assistant and mouthpiece, and this gave Moses the needed confidence.
+Therefore, God appointed Aaron (Moses' brother) to serve as Moses' assistant and spokesperson, and this gave Moses the needed confidence.

 Exodus 4:10